14 Places You Must See in The Great Smoky Mountains of Tennessee

 Named after an extensive, swift-flowing stream, Roaring Fork offers a few points of interest.
 Roaring Fork Motor Nature Trail is a 5.5-mile one-way loop road that takes you along the old-growth forest, streams, and historic buildings.

 Roaring Fork is great if you enjoy trails that lead to waterfalls.
-You can hike to:
+You can hike to Rainbow Falls, Grotto Falls and Place of a Thousand Drips.

 If you prefer remote regions that are less crowded, go to Cosby.
 You will find a campground, picnic area, and hiking trails with amazing views.